Branch-depth: Generalizing tree-depth of graphs: Rank-depth and shrub-depth of simple graphs

 We claim that whenever $x_1,x_2,y_1,y_2 \in V$ satisfy $f(x_1) = f(x_2)$ and $f(y_1) = f(y_2)$, and in addition $x_i,y_i$ are in distinct parts of $\mathcal{P}$ for $i=1,2$, then $x_1 y_1 \in E$ if and only if $x_2 y_2 \in E$.
-Let $X_1,X_2,Y_1,Y_2$ be the parts of $\mathcal{P}$ containing $x_1,x_2,y_1,y_2$ respectively.
+Let $X_1,X_2,Y_1,Y_2$ be the parts of~$\mathcal{P}$ containing $x_1,x_2,y_1,y_2$ respectively.
 Note that since $f(x_1) = f(x_2)$ we have that $x_1,x_2$ are clones relative to $V \setminus (X_1 \cup X_2)$, and similarly $y_1,y_2$ are clones relative to $V \setminus (Y_1 \cup Y_2)$.
 First suppose that $X_1 \neq Y_2$.
 In this case we have $x_2 y_2 \in E$ if and only if $x_1 y_2 \in E$ (since $x_1,x_2$ are clones relative to $V \setminus (X_1 \cup X_2)$) if and only if $x_1 y_1 \in E$.
 So we may assume $X_1 = Y_2$ and by similar reasoning $X_2 = Y_1$.
 Now by our assumption on $f$ we may choose a vertex $x_3 \in V \setminus (X_1 \cup X_2)$ so that $f(x_3) = f(x_1) = f(x_2)$.
 Now we have $x_1 y_1 \in E$ if and only if $x_3 y_1 \in E$ if and only if $x_3 y_2 \in E$ if and only if $x_2 y_2 \in E$, and this completes the proof of our claim.

-Now we may define the graph $H$ with vertex set $\{1,\ldots,2m\}$ by the rule the $ij \in E(H)$ if and only if there exist vertices $x,y$ in distinct parts of $\mathcal{P}$ for which $f(x) = i$ and $f(y) = j$ and $xy \in E$.
+Now we may define the graph $H$ with vertex set $\{1,\ldots,2m\}$ by the rule the $ij \in E(H)$ if and only if there exist vertices $x,y$ in distinct parts of~$\mathcal{P}$ for which $f(x) = i$ and $f(y) = j$ and $xy \in E$.
 It follows from the above that this graph $H$ has the desired property. \end{proof}

 Our next lemma requires another concept which we introduce now.
 A $k$-\emph{universal} graph is a simple graph which contains every simple graph on $k$ vertices (up to isomorphism) as an induced subgraph.
-Alon~\cite{Alon2017} showed that there exists a small $k$-universal graph. \begin{THM}[Alon~\cite{Alon2017}] For every positive integer $k$, there exists a $k$-universal graph on $(1+o(1))2^{(k-1)/2}$ vertices. \end{THM}
+Alon~\cite{Alon2017} showed that there exists a small $k$-universal graph. \begin{THM}[Alon~\cite{Alon2017}] For every positive integer $k$, there exists a $k$-uni\-ver\-sal graph on $(1+o(1))2^{(k-1)/2}$ vertices. \end{THM}

 A $k$-\emph{loopy-universal} graph is a graph with loops but no parallel edges.
 Such a graph contains every $k$-vertex graph without parallel edges as an induced subgraph up to isomorphism.
 If $G = (V,E)$ is a $k$-universal graph, then we may obtain a $k$-loopy-universal graph $G^+$ with vertex set $V \times \{0,1\}$ by defining $(u,i)$ to be adjacent to $(v,j)$ for $u \neq v$ whenever $uv \in E(G)$ and adding a loop at each vertex of the form $(v,1)$.
 For loopy-universal graphs this yields the following useful corollary.